Nicklaus Suino Sensei regularly visits our dojo to instruct us in iaido.

 Suino Sensei’s stepping drills with bokken develop proper posture, movement, and create a strong foundation for forms.

-Iaido, the art of drawing the Japanese sword to an immediate, defensive technique, began as a subset of kenjutsu.
-The solo forms being trained are codified answers to the problem of surprise attacks, answers developed hundreds of years ago by Japanese warriors that experienced (and survived) such assaults.
+The solo forms in our iaido are codified answers to the problem of surprise attacks, answers developed hundreds of years ago by Japanese warriors that experienced (and survived) such assaults.
+But even more significantly than the embodied tactical insights, the forms are a study in physical structure and the generation/application of power.
 Iaido has evolved from these combative roots to become a profound and very personal, transformative practice—iaido can be your path to physical, mental, and spiritual growth!

 Purely in terms of physical exercise, iaido can provide a light, moderate, or surprisingly intense workout, at the discretion of the practitioner.
 Proper iaido training, even at a slow pace, involves virtually every part of the body and can extensively condition the core.
 At the same time, training can be gauged to provide measured, gentle, and developmental exercise when you are just starting out or if you are dealing with some type of special, physical circumstances.
 Iaido will improve your posture, body integration and coordination, breathing, and physical presence.